belle2/basf2/online_book/basf2/introduction.rst

 You might wonder why we didn't choose "b2asf", and when you get a bit further you will probably wonder why it has "analysis" in the name (it does much more than analysis)?
-Well historic reasons: Belle had BASF, we have `basf2`.
+Well historic reasons: Belle had basf, we have `basf2`.

 The `basf2` software is used in all aspects of the data-processing chain at Belle II: